Teacher(s)

 Teaching methods

-Lectures with different activities, including MCQs for self-assessment after lectures.
+Lectures with different activities, including MCQs to test oneself after lectures.

 Evaluation methods